gellati/numeral-conversion-api/README.md

 The docker container is accessible at `http://localhost:8080`

-# Tech and licence stack
+# Tech and license stack

 Built with [Spring Boot](https://github.com/spring-projects/spring-boot) and [Gradle](https://gradle.org/), API documentation with [Open API]() and dockerisation with the [gradle docker plugin](https://github.com/bmuschko/gradle-docker-plugin).